 The 4.44 kilometer, 13 meter-wide, anti-clockwise circuit has 7 left-handed turns, 5 right-handed turns, and a longest straight of 900 meters.
 A couple of things make the circuit unique: first is the extreme changes of weather–as the locals say, you may experience four seasons in just one day; second is the track layout itself–fast and flowing, there are really only two slow corners, and riders have to trust their abilities while going through a terrifyingly quick circuit that follows the terrain, natural slopes, highs and lows of the cliff it was built on.
 This makes it more of a rider circuit than a bike circuit, a test of courage and skill, which only add to its magic and legend.
 Hailed by many as the purest motorcycling racing circuit in the world, iconic Phillip Island is beloved by riders and fans alike.

-Upcoming events at the Phillip Island Grand Prix Circuit
+Upcoming events at the Phillip Island Grand Prix Circuit in 2023

 - Check the circuit website for upcoming events.

 The easiest way to get to Phillip Island from Melbourne is by private car, but public transport options do exist.

 - Driving: Phillip Island is connected to the mainland by a bridge at the town of San Remo.
 The 140km journey from downtown Melbourne via the M1 road should take less than 2 hours, though you should leave some extra time for traffic delays on major race weekends.

 - Buses: head to Southern Cross Station in Melbourne, where regular V/Line buses head to Cowes, the main town on Phillip Island.
 Click here for timetables and more information.

 - Trains & Ferries: click here for more information on how to get to Phillip Island.